bbennett7/tree_people/NOTES.md

 - Availability: 6 spots open
 - To sign up for this event, please visit: <URL>
 - Type menu to return to the menu, or exit to exit the program.

+def event_type_options
+  puts "We have the following event types upcoming:" puts "1.
+Hike" puts "2.
+Cleanup" puts "Which event type would you like to see upcoming events for?"
+  @event_type_choice = gets.chomp
+end

+def day_of_week_options
+  puts "Which day would you like to see upcoming events for?" puts "Monday" puts "Tuesday" puts "Wednesday"
+  @day_choice = gets.chomp
+end

+def time_of_day_options
+  puts "Which time would you like to see upcoming events for?" puts "Morning" puts "Afternoon" puts "Evening"
+  @time_choice = gets.chomp
+end

+def list_all
+  puts "Here is a list of all upcoming TreePeople events:" puts "1.
+Event1" puts "2.
+Event2" puts "Which event would you like to see details for?"
+  @event_choice = gets.chomp
+end